symfony/symfony-docs/create_framework/routing.rst

     $routes = new RouteCollection();

-Let's add a route that describe the ``/hello/SOMETHING`` URL and add another one for the simple ``/bye`` one::
+Let's add a route that describes the ``/hello/SOMETHING`` URL and add another one for the simple ``/bye`` one::

     use Symfony\Component\Routing\Route;